OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 Ollantaytambo to Urubamba:

 Collectivos leave regularly from directly outside Ollantaytambo’s market, just off the main plaza.
-The ‘foreigner’ rate being a mere 2sol (€0.50).
+The ‘foreigner’ rate is a mere 2sol (€0.50).

-The shared minivan will drop you on Jiron Comercio in Urubamba.
+The shared minivan will drop you at Jiron Comercio in Urubamba.
 From here it is a straight walk, no more than 10 minutes, to the Plaza de Armas.

 We came across the B&B Sacred Valley Pacacalle on Booking.com and decided to swing by.
-At just €10 per night, this quirky and relatively new hostel located a little outside the town near the stadium, is beautifully wooden structured home with a fairy lit garden, kitchen, good Wi-Fi and hot showers.
+At just €10 per night, this quirky and relatively new hostel located a little outside the town near the stadium, is a beautifully wooden structured home with a fairy-lit garden, kitchen, good Wi-Fi and hot showers.

-Henna, the female Finnish owner and ex-backpacker now resides in Urubamba and runs a NGO charity that works with disabled children.
-The income she makes from both this B&B and and another nearby, is donated to the charity, so know your money is going to a good cause.
+Henna, the female Finnish owner and ex-backpacker now resides in Urubamba and runs an NGO charity that works with disabled children.
+The income she makes from both this B&B and another nearby is donated to the charity, so know your money is going to a good cause.

-You know this is a hostel ran by a once backpacker, even though Henna arrived to Urubamba to teach English, and after four years is still there, she certainly hasn’t forgotten her travel roots.
-Complimentary towels, soaps, plenty of plugs, comfortable pillows and a kitchen etc. This is a backpackers dream.
+You know this is a hostel run by a once backpacker, even though Henna arrived in Urubamba to teach English, and after four years is still there, she certainly hasn’t forgotten her travel roots.
+Complimentary towels, soaps, plenty of plugs, comfortable pillows, a kitchen etc. This is a backpacker’s dream.

 Henna doesn’t live there but visits a number of times throughout the day.
 Since we were the only two guests at the time, we felt like we had rented our own apartment.